chr15k/http-command-generator/docs/USER_GUIDE.md

 # User Guide

-This guide provides comprehensive examples of how to use the HTTP CLI Generator library.
+This guide provides comprehensive examples of how to use the HTTP Command Generator library.

 ## Table of Contents